jrv/userland/host_applications/linux/apps/raspicam/README_RaspiMJPEG.md

 raspimjpeg -w 320 -h 180 -d 5 -of /path/to/image.jpg -cf /path/to/pipe -vf /path/to/video.h264 -sf /path/to/textfile.txt

 Until now, RaspiMJPEG wrote its status into stdout/stderr.
 With this new command, the status is also written into a textfile (no logging, just the newest status).
-Possible messages and their meanings are: ready_vid --> MJPEG is streaming, not capturing, video mode ready_img --> MJPEG is streaming, not capturing, image mode video     --> MJPEG is streaming and video is capturing boxing    --> MJPEG is streaming and video is packed into mp4 image     --> MJPEG is streaming and image is capturing
+Possible messages and their meanings are: ready     --> MJPEG is streaming, not capturing video     --> MJPEG is streaming and video is capturing boxing    --> MJPEG is streaming and video is packed into mp4 image     --> MJPEG is streaming and image is capturing